TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/examples/industrial_comms/ethercat_slave_beckhoff_ssc_demo.md

 EtherCAT example on AM263Px ControlCard is configured to use the second state (mentioned in Table 2-16).
 \endcond

+\cond SOC_AM261X
+## Following features are not tested or implemented in this release :
+- Enhanced Link is not enabled
+- Flash not enabled

+## PHY Connection
+AM261x-LP does not have On-board PHY.
+Two Ethernet Add-on Connector needs to be connected at ETHERNET CONNECTOR 0 and ETHERNET CONNECTOR 1 respectively.
+Once connected, PHY on ETHERNET CONNECTOR 0 will be EtherCAT Port0 and PHY on ETHERNET CONNECTOR 1 will be EtherCAT Port1.
+For the Ethernet Add-on Connector, refer to \htmllink{https://www.ti.com/tool/DP83826-EVM-AM2, DP83826-EVM-AM2} for more details.

+\note
+In AM261x-LP, for the second PHY, PRU-ICSS1 MDIO is connected instead of PRU-ICSS0 MDIO.
+To fix this mismatch, blue wire and connect:
+- R167 Pin 1 to R137 Pin 1
+- R180 Pin 1 to R135 Pin 1
+\imageStyle{am261x_lp_blue_wire.png,width:20%}
+\image html am261x_lp_blue_wire.png "AM261x-LP Blue Wire"
+\endcond

 \cond SOC_AM263X || SOC_AM263PX

 ## Following features are not tested or implemented in this release :